-Medi-Cal members or their authorized representatives have the option of filing a State Hearing with the Department of Social Services if they disagree with a Medi-Cal Managed Care Plan's decision regarding denial of a requested service.
-A State Hearing is an appeal with an Administrative Law Judge from the Department of Social Services.
-Expedited State Hearings may also be requested.
+Medi-Cal members or their authorized representatives have the option of filing a state hearing with the Department of Social Services if they disagree with a Medi-Cal managed care plan's decision regarding denial of a service.
+A state hearing is an appeal with an administrative law judge from the Department of Social Services.